Toolkit ShelfFind

 Inputs used

-Starting cash, Monthly revenue, Monthly expenses, Owner draw, Tax reserve percent, Accounts receivable, Accounts payable, One-time costs
+Starting cash, Monthly revenue, Monthly expenses, Owner draw, Tax reserve % of revenue, Accounts receivable, Accounts payable, One-time costs due soon

 Limitations